Physical Logic: Rules of inference

 It can be shown that such a $\gamma^*$ is both multiplicative and additive, \emph{i.e.} it is a homomorphism from $\mathfrak{A}$ into $\mathbb{Z}_2$.
 It is easy to see that $\gamma^*$ is zero-preserving and unital, and one can further use its homomorphicity to prove it is C1, C2 and MP.
 For example, we have \begin{lemma} If co-event $\phi$ is additive and unital then it is zero-preserving, C1 and C2. \end{lemma} \begin{proof} Let $\phi$ be additive and unital.
 Then

 which implies that exactly one of $\phi({\one}+ A)$ and $\phi(A)$ is equal to 1.
 So $\phi$ is C1 and C2, and $\phi(\emptyset) = 0$. \end{proof}

 If One History Happens, as in classical physics, the physical world fully respects the Boolean structure of the event algebra, and the logical connectives, \emph{and}, \emph{or}, \emph{not} and so forth may be used carelessly, without the need to specify whether they refer to asserted or to unasserted propositions.
-One doesn't have to mind one's logical Ps and Qs over (potentially ambiguous) statements such as ``$A$ or $B$ happens'' when $\phi$ is a homomorphism, because $A\vee B$ (`$A$ or $B$') happens if and only if $A$ happens or $B$ happens: \begin{lemma} If co-event $\phi$ is a homomorphism then $\phi(A\vee B) = 1 \iff \phi(A) = 1$ or $ \phi(B) =1$. \end{lemma} \begin{proof}
+One doesn't have to mind one's logical Ps and Qs over (potentially ambiguous) statements such as ``$A$ or $B$ happens'' when $\phi$ is a homomorphism: \begin{lemma} If co-event $\phi$ is a homomorphism then $\phi(A\vee B) = 1 \iff \phi(A) = 1$ or $ \phi(B) =1$. \end{lemma} \begin{proof}